parhamDA/PDF-Tools/README.md

 # PDF-Tools
+Merge PDF files, Append PDF files to an existing PDF file, Split specific pages from a PDF file and save them in a new file.

+## Items Used
 Windows Form Application - C# - .NET Framework 4.6.1
-Merge PDF files, Append PDF files to an existing PDF file, Split specific pages from a PDF file and save them in a new file.

 ##Packages